 After rising up until the fall of 2018, FHA mortgage rates in Washington State have since dipped below 3.0%.
 In fact, the average FHA loan rate for a 30-year fixed mortgage is currently lower than it was at the end of 2018, and there’s no expectation of rates increasing any time soon, especially as we continue to deal with the health crisis.

-Washington FHA Loan Rates Level in Spring 2017
+Washington FHA Loan Rates in Summer 2020

 Unfortunately, no one can answer these questions with complete accuracy.
 But there are some industry forecasts available that show us what economists and analysts expect.
 So let’s talk about those next.